ruano/aws-playground/README.md

 - Create AWS Console Account
 - Create an IAM user and generate the accessKey for development using
-- Download AWS CLI tool
+- Download and install the AWS CLI tool
-- Configure AWS CLI with credentials you've set up on IAM user, add your accessKey and secret throught:
+- Following the command, configure AWS CLI with credentials you've set up on IAM user, add your accessKey and secret:

 	``aws configure``